Simulation of algae in an improperly maintained pool

 - Use your pool.
 Active water is cleaner water.
 Stirring up the water in your pool will help you to keep it clean and bring any standing dirt and debris to the surface.
 This is a great way to prevent algae from forming in the first place.

 - Cover your pool when it's not in use.
-Latham Pool Products offers automatic safety covers that keep your pool free of dirt particles, which attract algae and help it spread.
+Consider adding an automatic safety cover that will keep your pool free of dirt particles, which attract algae and help it spread.
 Wind and rain also carry contaminants that affect the chemical levels in your pool, making an algae infestation more likely.
 Regularly clean your pool to keep dirt and debris from gathering at the bottom of your pool.

 Pools are a great source for relaxation or family fun, but without proper maintenance algae can quickly take over.
-Learn more about keeping algae at bay on the Swim University website.
 Creating a basic plan for algae prevention will keep your pool clean and healthy all year long.

 Like any investment, regular upkeep of your inground pool will help keep it enjoyable for years to come.
 Prospective and current pool owners can explore more maintenance topics in our guide.